The 4 most common and effective techniques for Time Management

 – After you have all the projects in order of urgency, use the GTD list.
 Break every project into smaller tasks and steps so they are more manageable.

-- Now you know exactly what you have to do and in what order so, start your pomodoros!
-Don’t forget to take breaks; they are the secret of success.
+– Now you know exactly what you have to do and in what order so, start your Pomodoro!
+Don’t forget to take breaks; they are the secret to success.

 – Before you leave the office, overview your 168 hours chart.
 Check what has been done and what is left and make adjustments or re-organize your projects.

 With the Time Tracking feature of Elorus, it can really become a piece of cake to implement those methods in your daily life.